SpaceODY/kOS-ShuttleEntrySim/README.md

 # Kerbal Space Program Shuttle Entry and Approach Guidance

 **PLEASE Read along with watching the demonstration videos at https://youtu.be/5VkAmHpXwn8 and https://youtu.be/oMyd0d86eV4**

 # Remarks

+### SpaceODY - This version of KOS-ReEntry for Space Shuttle System seems to be more successful (At least in my case) for re entry with my version of the mod.
+This is an older version of the re entry so some features with the newer one are not available.
+I just find more success with this older one I downloaded in July of 2021.

 These scripts have been tested in Kerbal Space Program 1.8.1 and 1.9.1.
 They are designed to do one single thing: to provide deorbit and reentry guidance for the Space Shuttle System in RSS/Realism Overhaul.
 Only DECQ's Shuttle is supported at the moment.